Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Related Work

-The \adstxt standard was introduced back in 2017 and in~\cite{bashir2019longitudinal}, authors performed a longitudinal study of \adstxt files and their adoption.
-Similar to our work, in~\cite{papadogiannakis2023funds}, authors fetched and processed \adstxt and \sellersjson files to study the business relationships between fake news websites and ad networks.
+Regarding the \adstxt and \sellersjson standards that are the foundation of our methodology, in~\cite{bashir2019longitudinal}, authors performed a longitudinal study of \adstxt files and their adoption.
+In~\cite{vekaria2023inventory}, authors also measured the compliance of the ad ecosystem with ad standards and explored how publishers use \adstxt files to form dark pools, a way to circumvent restrictions and monetize misinformation content.
+Similarly, in~\cite{papadogiannakis2023pooling}, authors further explored dark pooling along with hidden intermediaries and highlighted the importance of limiting the ad revenue generated by misinformation publishers.
+In~\cite{vekaria2024turning}, authors demonstrated that dark pooling can be diminished by notifying stakeholders and ad networks.
+In this work, we expand the methodology and make use of the dataset presented in~\cite{papadogiannakis2023funds}, where authors processed \adstxt and \sellersjson files to study the business relationships between fake news websites and ad networks.
 They discovered that fake news websites rely on popular and credible ad networks to generate revenue.
-In~\cite{vekaria2023inventory}, authors measured the compliance of the ad ecosystem with the \adstxt and \sellersjson standards.
-Additionally, they explored how publishers use \adstxt files to form dark pools, a way to circumvent ad network restrictions to monetize misinformation content.
-Similarly, in~\cite{papadogiannakis2023pooling}, authors further explored dark pooling along with hidden intermediaries and highlighted the importance of limiting the advertising revenue generated by misinformation content publishers.
-In~\cite{vekaria2024turning}, authors perform an extensive study and demonstrated that dark pooling can be diminished by notifying stakeholders, and most importantly ad networks.